 What we are trying to accomplish here is Electromagnetic Compatibility or EMC, and this is the art of stopping the wires becoming an antenna pickup up and/or radiating unwanted RF and noise.
 Which you might hear in the intercom and radio and there are a number of ways to get good results and keep the electrical system clean of any interference.

 Lots of problems arise when the metal airframe is used as a common ground.
 Paint, insulation, bad rivets, corrosion help to decrease the conductance and the result is a much higher resistance and unwanted voltage drops.
 And to make things worse: when using high powered strobes, bad ground connections may cause radio frequency interference or noise and you may 'hear' the strobes flashing over the intercom.

 By using the two wire method, power and return, color coding and connecting all return lines to one central master ground, (which is then connected with a thick wire to the battery) possible electrical repairs will be much easier to accomplish and RF noise will be brought back to a minimum or non-existent at all.

 Most devices use a DC (direct current) system for flap motors, trim servos and power connections to radio's and such.
 Other wiring carry AC (alternating current) like intercom audio signals, wing strobes and or LF/VHF/UHF radio frequencies.
-Shielding is used to keep unwanted signals from leaving the box and wiring radiating into other devices.
+Shielding is used to keep generated signals from leaving the box and wiring radiating into other nearby devices.

 Transponders and EFIS systems use microprocessors and these need square wave signals to operate (basically 1's and 0's).
 These signals generate noise and harmonics (a square wave is a sine wave plus all of its odd harmonics) if they are not handled properly.
 Shielded cables are used to connect these devices and the shield is grounded at the driven end only, preventing ground loops.
 In extreme cases ferrite beads are used to block or short out unwanted RF or common mode noise on cables and wiring.

 For more in-depth reading follow the next link which discusses how to use Ferrites against EMI by EMACS services.
 EMI stands for Electro Magnetic Interference.